Sqni0/d_velop_connect_for_n8n/README.md

 To Use this node in A Workflow you need to open **nodes panel** and search for *d.velop Actions*

 **4.1.
 Pick a Action Mode**
- Here you can choose beetween a 4 Stable Actions or your Volatile Actions
+ Here you can choose beetween 4 Stable Actions or your Volatile Actions

  **4.2.
 Stable Actions**
   Stable Actions are pre definded, and they will always be the same